-Image stabilization in DaVinci Resolve consists of three steps.
+The "classic" image stabilizer controls available in DaVinci Resolve version 12.5 and earlier are still available, simply select "Classic Stabilizer" from the option menu of the Tracker Palette.
+Classic image stabilization in DaVinci Resolve consists of three steps.
 First, you analyze the clip.
 Second, you choose the Stabilization settings you want to use.
 Third, you click Stabilize to calculate the result.

 When analyzing the clip, you can choose to use either the default Cloud Tracker, which automatically finds as many trackable points as possible throughout the image and calculates stabilization based on all of them, or you can use the Point Tracker, which lets you manually place one or more individual crosshairs on image features that you select.
-For more information on using the Point Tracker for window tracking, see Chapter 27, "Secondary Grading Controls."
+For more information on using the Point Tracker for window tracking, see Chapter 46, "Motion Tracking Windows."